 In all other Ancient History papers, each question carries equal weight.
 This includes gobbet questions (i.e. the performance on the whole gobbet question is weighted the same as a single essay).

 II.
 Philosophy

-In all papers, each question (except for translations: see (3) above) carries equal weight.
+In all papers, each question carries equal weight.
 This includes gobbet questions; i.e. the performance on the whole gobbet question is weighted the same as one essay question.

 III.
 Literature